-Not surprisingly, then, that one of the first things I do when I buy a film on Blu-ray is go straight to the title page to watch the ‘behind the scenes’ extras because it gives a real insight into the art of film-making.
-Some examples of great behind the scenes films include those from The Shining, Avatar, Halloween and Birdman.
+Not surprisingly, then, that one of the first things I do when I buy a film on Blu-ray is go straight to the title page to watch the behind-the-scenes extras.
+They give a real insight into the art of film-making.
+Some examples of great behind-the-scenes films include those from The Shining, Avatar, Halloween and Birdman.

-‘I didn’t realise it took so long to film… I wasn’t aware there’d be multiple shots for one section of the script…I’ve learnt a lot from today….’…
+While on a recent video shoot with a new client inexperienced in video production, I was reminded of the movie-making magic!
+They said, ‘I didn’t realise it took so long to film… I wasn’t aware there’d be multiple shots for one section of the script.
+I’ve learnt a lot from today.’

 On the flip side, not all films consist of umpteen different shots.
-You’ll no doubt have seen films famous for their single long shots, such as this scene from Martin Scorsese’s film, Goodfellas…
+You’ll no doubt have seen films famous for their single long shots, such as this scene from Martin Scorsese’s Goodfellas.

-Honda’s Cog Advert from 2003 is a real work of video art.
+Honda’s cog advert from 2003 is a real work of video art.

-One other phrase video producers often hear is, ‘It took an hour to get that shot and we only saw it in the film for 3 seconds..’.
-This phrase really emphasises what film-making is all about.
-In a nutshell, films are created by talented teams of creative people working hard to make your film look pretty cool and that’s what the team here love to do.
+One other phrase video producers often hear is: ‘It took an hour to get that shot and we only saw it in the film for three seconds’.
+This really emphasises what film-making is all about.
+The more time we factor into our filming plans, the more likely we are to achieve something magical in video form!